What is Considered Behaviour of Concern in Dementia?

 Leaf Complex Care is a compassionate and dedicated healthcare provider that supports individuals living with dementia and complex care needs.
 We understand that challenging behaviours often stem from unmet needs or distress and that understanding each person’s unique needs is crucial in providing support.
 We prioritise person-centred care and tailor our support to help individuals live life on their own terms and gain greater independence.
 Our team adopts PBS strategies, fostering a calm, supportive environment that minimises triggers for challenging behaviours.

 Choosing Leaf Complex Care means opting for a provider that will be your helping hand even in the most challenging times.
-With locations in Bristol, Slough, Somerset, and Birmingham, we extend our services across the UK, ensuring privacy and respect for families seeking expert support.
+With locations in Bristol, South East, Somerset, and Birmingham, we extend our services across the UK, ensuring privacy and respect for families seeking expert support.
 To take the first step towards a more compassionate and tailored approach to dementia care, contact us today through our website or visit one of our offices.

 Contact us today and let Leaf Complex Care be your guide towards enhanced well-being for your loved ones living with dementia.